 Bats are mammals, just like humans, which mean that all bats are warm-blooded, have fur, bear live young, and feed their babies milk.
 There are over 1,100 different species of bats in the world making up almost a quarter of all mammal species.
 They live on every continent except Antarctica.
 All bats can see, but some use a special sonar system called echolocation.
 These bats make high frequency calls either out of their mouths or noses and then listen for echoes to bounce from the objects in front of them.
+If you know more about Mosquito Authority, you will know the different techniques involved to get rid of such pests.
 They are able to form pictures in their brains by listening to reflected sounds just like we form pictures in our brains by interpreting reflected light with our eyes.
 In this way, bats are able to safely move around at night, avoiding predators and obstacles, locating their food and catching insects in total darkness.
 Nearly 70% of all the bats in the world eat insects and many of them use echolocation in order to find food and move around in the dark.
 Many small insectivorous bats can eat more than 1,000 mosquito-sized insects in one hour.
 These bats are able to eat so much because they have high metabolisms and expend lots of energy in flight.
 Because of their need to eat so much, bats are extremely important in controlling the mosquito population.

 Bats are also critical for seed dispersal and pollination in tropical regions.
 Fruit eating bats living in tropical climates have very good eyesight and sense of smell for finding ripe fruit to eat.
 Because they eat fruit, they play an active role in seed dispersal for new plant growth.

 Nectar eating bats which typically have long noses and tongues for harvesting nectar from flowers, as well as special enzymes for digesting the high protein pollen that accumulates on their faces are vital for flower pollination.